coffee2code/restrict-usernames/readme.txt

 * Prevent squatting on usernames that you may want to use in the future (but don't want to actually create the account for just yet) (essentially placing a hold on the username)
 * Prevent official-sounding usernames from being used (i.e. help, support, pr, info)
 * Prevent official username syntax from being used (i.e. if all of your administrators use a prefix to identify themselves, you don't want a visitor to use that prefix)
+* Prevent spaces from being used in a username (which WordPress allows by default)
+* Require that a username begin, end, or contain one of a set of substrings (i.e. "support_", "admin_")

 When attempting to register with a restricted username, the visitor will be given an error notice that says:
 ERROR: This username is invalid.
 Please enter a valid username.